sx4n18/reImplementation_of_Compression_MD/reImplementation_of_algorithm.md

 This will cause confusion at the decoding process, but this should be fixable.
 As to fix this confusion, I simply just do not output the second packet.

-All I lose is a half packet that is filled with 0, this should be resynchronised by the timestamp.
+All I lose is a half packet that is filled with 0, this should be re-synchronised by the timestamp.

 When switch into **Alarm**: